 Every organization in any industry follows a flow of business activities, all of which are directed toward the completion of some business transaction.
 The effectiveness of these activities has a direct and significant impact on the organization’s outcome.

-The BPM lifecycle lies at the heart of the business process management discipline.
-It provides us with a strategy for systematically and continually improving company processes.
-It is considered to have five stages: design, model, execute, monitor, and optimize.
+The BPM lifecycle consists of five stages including design, model, execute, monitor, and optimize.
+It lies at the heart of the business process management discipline and provides us with a strategy for systematically and continually improving company processes.

 Whether you are onboarding a new employee or applying for a new credit card, there are certain repeated activities that must be completed in the same precise way.